**Indian Girling contains some affiliate links. I receive a small amount of compensation if you purchase using these links. Thank you for reading!**

 - Take a flight with a long layover if that means saving a €100.
 My longest layover till date has been about 8 hours and while it was moderately painful, having a good book, comfortable clothes and a ‘I can survive this shit’ attitude significantly helped.

-Read Also: How To Book Cheap Flight Tickets Anywhere Anytime Cheap International Flights- Heres Where You Can Find Them
+Read Also: How To Book The Cheapest Flights Anywhere Anytime Cheap International Flights- Heres Where You Can Find Them

 #2) I had a discounted Eurail pass.

 If you’re under the age of 26, you have a HUGE advantage.
 You can travel Europe for cheap by using the Eurail pass mechanism.
-(Check tickets here: The one-stop shop for train travel).
 Even if you’re not under 26, I highly recommend using this option for inter-country travel.
 It’s comfortable, beautiful and extremely cost-effective.

 How does this really work though?